What is RASP Security?

 How Does RASP Tools Solutions Work?

 Runtime Application Self-Protection (RASP) runs on a server.

-As the name implicates, a Runtime Application Self-Protection (RASP) security tool deters any possibility of execution of requests at run-time which might pave way for cyber attacks owing to different vulnerabilities, in codes, of an application.
+As the name implicates, a Runtime Application Self-Protection (RASP) security tool deters any possibility of execution of requests at run-time which might pave way for cyber-attacks owing to different vulnerabilities, in codes, of an application.

-What are Advantages of RASP Security?
+What are the Advantages of RASP Security?

 There are many.
 Some of the main benefits of RASP Security tools are mentioned as under.
 Also, NIST Recognizes RASP as critical to lowering Risk.